-Welcome to Action Figure Collecting 101 Part 2 where we take a look at the mystery that is action figure scales.
+Welcome to Action Figure Collecting 101 Part 2 (if you missed Part 1, click here) where we take a look at the mystery that is action figure scales.
 Obviously, you can collect what you want, and if you want a short Darth Vader next to a gigantic Wolverine, you can do that.
 However, my broken, OCD brain won’t let that happen.
 While there are many scales, the main ones you will run into are 1:1, 1:4, 1:6, 1:10, 1:12, and 1:18.
 Also, keep in mind, some manufacturers will have ALL figures be the same height regardless of canonical appearance, while others will have their monsters/droids, etc, all be different sizes from an average human and is more what I consider a true “scaled” figure.

 What does that format mean?
 A number next to another number, separated by a colon (HA!
 Colon!… sorry.. couldn’t help it), what is this nonsense?